 In the initial stages frozen shoulder can cause pain on reaching and is usually very tender at night.
 It can be relieved with intervention aimed at restoring the balance between the various muscles that control shoulder movement.
 It is worth trying a course of treatment initially.
 However if the problem is not improving in the early stage then it should be delayed until the inflammation is under control.
 A cortisone injection can help reduce the inflammation associated with frozen shoulder and give a window of opportunity to start physical therapy.
 Alternatively the use of ice packs and an anti-inflammatory diet can also alleviate the pain to some degree.

-At Back In Form Chiropractic clinic we are skilled in the detection of this problem and it's management using treatment protocols such as the Neil Asher technique.
+At Back In Form chiropractic clinic we are skilled in the detection of this problem and it’s management using treatment protocols such as the Neil Asher technique.
 By manipulating the spinal joints, releasing the trigger points with dry needling, trigger point therapy and kinesio-taping we can re-educate the movement patterns which will hopefully speed up your recovery and improve your outcome.

 Impingement syndrome describes the trapping of structures in the shoulder.
 The pain is usually quite sharp with a dull ache down the top and outside of the arm for a while afterwards.
 Usually the structures trapped are the bursa and rotator cuff tendons.
 This is again caused by poor movement patterns.
 These can start after an injury, such as fall on outstretched arm or due to repetitive movements when there is reduced space for the bursa or tendons.
 Wear and tear of the acromio-clavicular joint (the knobbly one at the top of the shoulder) can often be a factor and may limit the outcome.
-In severe cases that do not respond to the Chiropractic and Physio techniques used here surgery can decompress the area, giving space for the structures to heal.
+In severe cases that do not respond to the chiropractic and physiotherapy techniques used here surgery can decompress the area, giving space for the structures to heal.

 Rotator Cuff Tears

 The Rotator Cuff muscles support the shoulder within the shallow depression of the socket or Glenoid fossa.
 These muscles can commonly have tears within them due to injury, repetitive sports strains or due to long standing irritation due to an ongoing impingement.
-Treatment is (you guessed it) aimed at restoring movement patterns and reducing inflammation using Chiropractic adjustments, active release, taping, dry needling and active and passive rehabilitation exercises.
+Treatment is aimed at restoring movement patterns and reducing inflammation using Chiropractic adjustments, active release, taping, dry needling and active and passive rehabilitation exercises.

 If these are partial we can help to reduce pain and improve function with rehabilitation exercises.
 In most cases full function can be restored so that you can continue to live without the need for surgery.
 Even if there is a full tear function can continue, provided muscle strength is maintained.